TD-Addon/StandardsValidator/README.md

 `node oobfixer.js inputfile.json outputfile.json`

 # Name similarity
 This check computes the Levenshtein distance between NPC names.
+It also checks if quest names are reused across different files.
 It requires a dependency so `npm ci` must be used to install it before use.

 `node names.js Morrowind.json Tribunal.json Bloodmoon.json Tamriel_Data.json TD_Addon.json file.json`